Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Preliminaries

 where we will use the shorthands $\hat{r}^{(m)}_{A}(\gamma):=\hat{r}^{(m)}_{A,2}(\gamma) $ and $\delta^{(m)}:=\delta^{(m)}_{A,2}$, as we will only consider codes of rate $1/2$ throughout. \end{definition}

-The spectral shape function is thus flat at 0 for $\gamma \leq \delta^{(m)}_A(r)$, where one can observe empirically that $\delta^{(m)}_A(r)$ converges quite quickly to the GV-bound (as we discuss soon).
+The spectral shape function is thus flat at 0 for $\gamma \leq \delta^{(m)}_A(r)$, where it was proven that $\delta^{(m)}_A(r)$ converges to the GV-bound \cite{ravazzi_spectra_2009}.
 After this point, the spectral shape function grows and becomes strictly positive.
 This implies that we expect exponentially many codewords of weight $\gamma > \delta^{(m)}$ in a rate $1/r$ $RA^m$ code, showing that one cannot hope to achieve distance beyond $\delta^{(m)}$ in an $RA^m$ code.\footnote{At least, not when using Markov's inequality; a stronger inequality may be able to prove better distance, but this seems unlikely to us.} When the spectral shape function is equal to 0, for $\gamma \leq \delta^{(m)}$, we do not expect exponentially many vectors.
 But observe we can't conclude there are $0$ such vectors: just subexponentially many.

-To prove that the codes are asymptotically good, one must find a different way to establish that the excepted number of codewords of weight less than $\delta^{(m)}_A(r)$ is $<1$.
-Prior works~\cite{ravazzi_spectra_2009,blaze} essentially show this expectation is $1/\poly(n)$, as required.\footnote{Furthermore, this expectation is \emph{at least} inverse polynomial~\cite{blaze}.}
+Despite this, previous authors established that we expect few \cite{kliewer_new}, and eventually more precisely only $1/\poly(n)$ \cite{ravazzi_spectra_2009,blaze}, such vectors.
+How did they prove this?

-Now, to establish this, we need to ask why the spectral shape function is flat at 0 for $\gamma \leq \delta^{(m)}_A(r)$ in the first place.
+To answer this question, we need to ask why the spectral shape function is flat at 0 for $\gamma \leq \delta^{(m)}_A(r)$ in the first place.
 This happens because for such small $\gamma$, the expression over $\alpha$ (recall that we maximize over $\alpha$) is in fact decreasing with $\alpha$.
 To maximize, we are then forced to fix $\alpha=0$, which yields the function $\hat{r}^{(m-1)}_A(0)+f_A(0,\gamma)=0$.
 Suppose now that one has a non-zero lower bound on $\alpha$, say $h/n\leq \alpha$.
 In that case, one would be forced to pick $\alpha=h/n$ to maximize and this would yield a strictly negative value for the spectral shape function.
 One can use this negative value of the spectral shape function to argue that there will only be about $\exp(-h)$ codewords of weight at most $\delta^{(m)}_A(r)$ in expectation.

 Why can we assume we have a lower bound on $\alpha$?
 Well, $\alpha$ described the weight of the codeword preceding the final round of permute-accumulate.
 Hence, if we can argue that only very few (say, some inverse polynomial number) vectors have relative weight below $h/n$ before entering this last round of the encoding, then we can consider that case dealt with, and assume for the rest of the argument that $h/n \leq \alpha$.